DavidBSauer/OGT_prediction/README.md

 ```
 python3 feature_calculation_pipeline.py genomes_retrieved.txt species_taxonomic.txt
 ```
 This will produce a series of files with the features for each genome.
+The feature files will be titled "Genome_XXX_features.txt" where XXX is the feature class (genomic, tRNA, rRNA, ORF, protein).

 ### Regression
 1. Calculate correlation of features to OGT and multiple linear regression models.